|Birth: ||May 12, 1859|

 His custom made Locomobile was dubbed the "Tioga Wolf" which could carry a boat, passengers and their gear to fishing sights not possible to reach in an ordinary vehicle.

-Brand was spending the summer of 1924 in Mono Lake, when he learned he had cancer from the local doctor.
+Brand was spending the summer of 1924 on his compound in Mono Lake, when he learned he had cancer from the local doctor.
 He returned to the San Fernando Valley and spent his last days making provisions for his family and the city of Glendale.

 He deeded his home "Miradero Castle" and 800 acres of land to the city and people of Glendale to be used as a library and park.